Insights

 Bookings and appointments

-French healthcare company, Doctolib aimed to digitize these processes and make connections between medical professionals and patients smoother.
+Doctolib, a leading French healthcare company, digitized appointment management to make the connections between doctors and patients smoother.

 And the results?
-They’re achieving a 97% delivery rate for SMS messages, with 95% having a latency of less than one second.
+A 97% delivery rate for SMS messages, with 95% having a latency of less than one second.

 Doctolib transactional SMS example